$0 Northwest Territories Homeschool Quick-Start Checklist

 YK1 serves Yellowknife, the territory's largest community.
 With the highest concentration of NWT homeschoolers — the city also has the most families of any single NWT community choosing home education — YK1 has developed the most formalized homeschool administration processes in the territory.

-Registration: YK1 requires a written application to the superintendent's office before the September 30 deadline.
+Registration/funding: YK1 uses a written application to the superintendent's office.
+To receive funding, enrol by September 30.
 The application typically includes a description of your educational plan and a statement of your child's current academic level.
 Schools in the district have an assigned principal for home schooling oversight.

 Documentation expectations: YK1 principals have seen a wide range of portfolio formats.
 A well-organized binder with clear subject tabs is the standard expectation.
 YK1 is less likely than some rural DEAs to accept informal documentation without subject labeling and a clear annual summary.